Arnaud-De-Baerdemaeker/mango3d-pages/README.md

 Reproduction on 2 pages of a website as a test.

-The pages are build for mobile and desktop displays.
+The pages are build for mobile and desktop displays.<br />
-The download page fetches data from an API and uses this data to dynamically set the latest versions (stable and beta) of the software.
+The download page fetches data from an API and uses this data to dynamically set the latest versions (stable and beta) of the software.<br />
 The same data allows to dynamically update the links to download the latest (stable and beta) version of the software.